geerc/www/gkapfham/teaching/cs580S2015/schedule.md

 </ul>

 ### Module Two: Software Testing and Debugging

 **Reading Assignments**

 - "A Large Scale Evaluation of Automated Unit Test Generation Using EvoSuite," Gordon Fraser and Andrea Arcuri, <em>ACM Transactions on Software Engineering and Methodology</em>
-- "Parameter Tuning for Search-Based Test Data Generation Revisited: Support for Previous Results" Anton Kotelyanskii and Gregory M. Kapfhammer, <em>Proceedings of the 14th International Conference on Quality Software</em>
+- "Parameter Tuning for Search-Based Test Data Generation Revisited: Support for Previous Results," Anton Kotelyanskii and Gregory M. Kapfhammer, <em>Proceedings of the 14th International Conference on Quality Software</em>

 **Homework Assignments**